stormchaserroleplaying/stormchaserRPG/Talents/Fighter/Champion/index.md

 #### **Cost:** 80 Character Points<br>**Prerequisite:** Devastating Critical, or Superior Critical, and 12 other Fighter Talents
 *You attain the pinnacle of resilience in battle.*

-At the start of each of your turns in combat, you regain hit points equal to 5 + your Constitution modifier (minimum of 1 hit point).
-You don't gain this benefit if you have 0 hit points or if you have more than half of your hit points left.
+At the start of each of your turns in combat, you regain stamina equal to 1dR + CON.
+You don't gain this benefit if you have 0 stamina or if you have more than half of your maximum stamina left.